alexruco/sarah/README.md

 3. Make your changes and commit them: `git commit -m 'Add some feature'`.
 4. Push to the branch: `git push origin my-feature-branch`.
 5. Open a pull request on the original repository.

+## Honnor 📚

+Sarah Breedlove (aka Madame CJ Walker)
+The first woman in America to become a self-made millionaire was also the first child in her family born into freedom after the Emancipation Proclamation.
+Sarah Breedlove had just three months of formal education, but eventually started working in sales for a successful African American hair care entrepreneur, committed to providing her daughter with a better education.

 ## License 📄